Amazon Kindle buying guide

 - Price.
 Amazon sells a wide variety of Kindles, although not every single model is specifically shipped to Australia by Amazon specifically.
 Local pricing starts at $109 for the entry level Kindle, up to $449 for the very swish Kindle Oasis.

 - Screen quality.
-For the Kindle variants that use an e-ink display, you’ve got a single choice of a 6 inch (15.24cm) display.
-Not all Kindles are made equal, however, with the screen resolution of the entry level Kindle measuring in at 167 ppi compared to the 300ppi display on the Kindle Paperwhite, Kindle Voyage and Kindle Oasis.
+For the Kindle variants that use an electronic ink display, you’ve got a single choice of a six inch (15.24cm) display.
+Not all Kindles are made equal, with the screen resolution of the entry level Kindle measuring in at 167 ppi compared to the 300ppi display on the Kindle Paperwhite, Kindle Voyage and Kindle Oasis.

-- Built in light.
-If lighting is an issue for you, or if you have sensitive eyes it may be worthwhile to purchase one that has inbuilt lighting so you can read easier.
-Only the entry level Kindle lacks a light, but the quality and number of lights expands the further up the current Kindle e-ink range you go.
+- Built-in light.
+If lighting is an issue for you, or if you have sensitive eyes it may be worthwhile to purchase one that has in-built lighting so you can read easier.
+Only the entry level Kindle lacks a light, but the quality and number of lights expands the further up the current Kindle electronic ink range you go.

 - Connectivity.
-Amazon sells its e-ink Kindles with Wi-Fi connectivity as standard, while some units also offer 3G connectivity.
+Amazon sells its electronic ink Kindles with Wi-Fi connectivity as standard, while some units also offer 3G connectivity.
 While a limited web browser is provided, this is primarily to allow you to access Amazon’s Kindle store to purchase more books, which could be compelling if you like to read extensively when you travel.

 - Battery life.
 The battery in the Kindle can last multiple weeks even with regular reading, and on high-end models that can stretch into a month in-between charges.